Institute for Health and Care Improvement

 Our research expertise

-We bring together interdisciplinary academic expertise with users of research and wider groups/communities to exchange ideas, evidence and expertise in health and social care, and our staff include academics and clinicians with quantitative and qualitative expertise in a range of health and care related research.
+We bring together interdisciplinary academic expertise with users of research and wider groups/communities to exchange ideas, evidence and expertise in health and social care.
+Our staff include academics and clinicians with quantitative and qualitative expertise in a range of health and care related research.

 Our research projects and evaluations involve children and young people, families, adults and carers, and professionals across the health and social care sector.